-This Greek lamb chops recipe with oregano, garlic and lemon is an easy to make but also delicious dinner recommended to be consumed with a salad and a glass of cold beer or red wine.
-Even though people who do not like lamb are invited to taste this dish, many will change their minds about this delicious meat.
+This Greek lamb chops recipe with oregano, garlic and lemon is an easy-to-make, but delicious dinner recommended to be consumed with a salad and a glass of cold beer or red wine.
+Even though people who do not like lamb meat are invited to taste this dish, many will change their minds about this delicious meat.

 Table of Contents

-The lamb chop or in general meat chop (pork and lamb) is a cut of meat cut perpendicular to the spine and containing a rib, which in the case of beef is called rib steak.
-In my opinion, this piece of meat is the most delicious and suitable for grilling or frying in a cast iron or frying pan.
+The lamb chop or, in general, meat chop (pork and lamb) is a cut of meat perpendicular to the spine and containing a rib, which in the case of beef is rib steak.
+This meat is the most delicious and suitable for grilling or frying in a cast iron or frying pan.

-From other parts of the lamb, such as shoulder or ham, other delicious recipes can be made such as slow-roasted leg of lamb or the best lamb stew recipe with raisins and couscous, they are also worth trying, they are incredibly tasty.
+From other parts of the lamb, such as shoulder or ham, other delicious recipes can be made, such as slow-roasted leg of lamb or the best lamb stew recipe with raisins and couscous; they are also worth trying, and they are incredibly tasty.

 How to Make the Greek Lamb Chops Recipe

 Before marinating the meat, I will check the chops and remove the excess fat and any pieces of bone resulting from cutting them.